Setting Up the SAML Web Browser SSO Feature

 4. Expand the Plugins link at the top of the page and download the plugin.

 As part of your production installation, install the ZIP file after the Akana Platform and Akana API Platform main files and any updates.
-For installation sequence and details, refer to the installation documentation for your version.
-Go to Installing the Akana API Platform (versions up to 2020.2.x) and choose your version.
+For installation sequence and details, see Installing the Akana API Platform for installation instructions.

 Then, install the following optional plug-ins: